How to Search Scanned PDF for Words

 Detailed Introduction for PDFelement

 Performing OCR to search scanned PDFs for words and phrases is just one of the numerous functions that PDFelement can help you with.
-As a robust PDF editor, creator, and converter, it offers a lot of tools that can help you manage your PDF workflows and be more efficient and productive at work.
+As a robust PDF editor, creator, and converter, it offers many tools that can help you manage your PDF workflows and be more efficient and productive at work.
 Some of its core functions are outlined below:

-- Create: It lets you create PDF documents from almost any source document no matter what format it is in.
-You can also use the integration with the Print function on your PC, as well as directly create a PDF from a scanner's output.
+- Create: It lets you create PDF documents from almost any source document, no matter what format it is in.
+You can also use the integration with the Print function on your PC and directly create a PDF from a scanner's output.

 - Edit: Editing PDF is smooth, intuitive, and efficient.
-Any content element can be edited, replaced, repositioned, etc. and each has a unique set of tools that will appear as a convenient sidebar when you click on that particular element.
+Any content element can be edited, replaced, repositioned, etc. Each has a unique set of tools that will appear as a convenient sidebar when you click on that particular element.

-- Convert: A wide range of conversion options are available, including converting a scanned document into its editable or searchable equivalent and converting batches of PDF.
+- Convert: A wide range of conversion options are available, including converting a scanned document into its editable or searchable equivalent and converting PDF in batch.

 - Review and Comment: Making annotations and doing markups is as easy as selecting an annotation tool and applying it wherever you want on the document's pages.
 You have a wide array of shapes, arrows, text boxes, highlights, and other markup tools to choose from and solidify your thoughts, opinions, and suggestions for the document in question.